mccurcio/mccurcio.github.io/_posts/r/2022-06-21-r-empty-matrix.md

 ---

-#create empty matrix with 10 rows and 3 columns WITH NA's
+- Create empty matrix with 10 rows and 3 columns WITH NA's

 `empty_matrix <- matrix(, nrow=10, ncol=3)`

-#create empty matrix with 10 rows and 3 columns WITH Zeros
+- Create empty matrix with 10 rows and 3 columns WITH Zeros

 `empty_matrix <- matrix(0, nrow=10, ncol=3)`